ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 follows to enable the desired `@mention` interactions,

 1. [`renderLabel`](https://tiptap.dev/api/nodes/mention#render-label) - to define how the `@mention` appears in the editor.
 In this case
    `@username`(typically `username` represents the text content of the option).
-If a label is not available, the URL is displayed instead as a absolute link.
+If a label is not available, the user ID from the URL is displayed instead of an absolute link.
-2. [`suggestion`](https://tiptap.dev/api/utilities/suggestion) - to handle the interactions and implementation settings by setting the key configurations as below,
+2. [`suggestion`](https://tiptap.dev/api/utilities/suggestion) - to handle the interactions and implementation settings as below,
     1. `char` - a character that the user to trigger the dropdown list.
 The default value is **"@"**.
     2. `render` - a function responsible for handling all the interactions within the dropdown.
 It returns an object with the following methods to achieve the desired outcome,